BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 There are three general types of data to encode.

 - term Shapes: <doc:Shapes> describe groupings of cells.
 The cells of a Jigsaw piece or a cage are examples.
-- term Cage Content: <doc:Cages> contain clues about a group of cells such as the sum of their content.
+- term Cage Content: [Cages](<doc:CageContentTransform>) contain clues about a group of cells such as the sum of their content.
 - term Cell Content: Cell content is what we typically consider the data *in* a cell.
 It is the clue, solution or candidates (the *progress*) of the puzzle.

 > Important: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
 Emptiness is denoted by the value `0`.